 Here’s the two-second version of what I like about using Elementor for Hong Kong’s fastest startup:

 - it ‘seems’ to load fast – although the jury is out on that one….(more to follow on that!)

 Here’s Why I Like Elementor

-They’ve done all the hard work regarding page ‘sections’ – and by ‘sections’ I mean ‘testimonials’, ‘about us’, ‘faq’, ‘contact pages’ etc – from hundreds of mega websites like Nike, Netflix, Uber, Airbnb and others.
-These mega companies, well past Series C Funding, have spent thousands of dollars on split-testing page designs, so why bother re-inventing the wheel when you can take ‘off the shelf’ page sections that have instant appeal and proven design?
+They’ve done all the hard work regarding page ‘sections’ – and by ‘sections’ I mean ‘testimonials’, ‘about us’, ‘faq’, ‘contact pages’ etc – from hundreds of mega websites like Nike, Netflix, Uber, Airbnb, and others.
+These mega-companies, well past Series C Funding, have spent thousands of dollars on split-testing page designs, so why bother re-inventing the wheel when you can take ‘off the shelf’ page sections that have instant appeal proven design?

 In summary, if you want a ‘quick-fix’ with page design and launching effective pages then I’d certainly recommend Elementor.

 Also, just off the bat, another thing I like about Elementor 2.0 is that they’ve addressed nagging issues (not really bugs as such) including the relatively common occurrence of selecting the wrong element within a section.
 ‘Right-click’ has become your friend in the latest version of Elementor.